ndxsinc/namegen/README.md

     namegen {nameset}

-Notes: i am planning the api but need something quick for now so it is cli only.
+Notes: I am planning the api but need something quick for now so it is cli only.

+Created by Jason Stubblefield for NDXS Inc. in the United States.